mervick/aes-bridge-cpp/README.md

 ## Installation

-To integrate the AesBridge library into your C++ project using CMake, follow these steps.
+To integrate AesBridge into your C++ project using CMake, follow these steps.

 Include AesBridge source code into your project